 I think this is one of the biggest mistakes I see REALTORS® make.
 It's like saying John Doe, Plumber.
 I mean, it's SOCIAL media, right?
 I firmly believe that your primary goal on Facebook - or any social media platform - should never be to drum up business.

-Your primary goal on social media is to add value to people, start conversations (which is the new marketing), build relationships, be REAL - in other words - let people not only see your perfect real estate face, but also your personal side, what you're passionate about, who you're sharing life with etc. (Disclaimer: This excludes sharing cat videos.
-Apologies to the cat lovers out there ;)
+Your primary goal on social media is to add value to people, start conversations (which is the new marketing), build relationships, be REAL - in other words - let people not only see your perfect real estate face but also your personal side, what you're passionate about, who you're sharing life with etc.

-So when you create your business page, my advise would be: just use your first and last name.
-Never include the word "Realtor", "Agent", "Broker"or even the name of your current brokerage in the page name.
-You just never know what the future might bring, and Facebook only allow you to change your business name a few times.
-Use a professional photo as your profile pic, create a great Facebook banner that displays your brand, your brokerage name and your USP - you can create it for FREE here - and start sharing content that your fans will like, love and share!
+So when you create your business page, my advice would be: just use your first and last name.
+Never include the word "Realtor", "Agent", "Broker" or even the name of your current brokerage in the page name.
+You just never know what the future might bring, and Facebook only allows you to change your business name a few times.
+Use a professional photo as your profile pic, create a great Facebook banner that displays your brand, your brokerage name, and your USP - you can create it for FREE here - and start sharing content that your fans will like, love and share!